 Church and Society holds a non-governmental, consultative status with the United Nations.
 This status allows us to participate in UN meetings, consultations and conferences.
 Through this ministry, the church joins God in the work of social transformation.

-Church and Society’s UN Office has resources to help you advocate on and connect to issues of local and global importances.
+Church and Society’s New York office, located across the street from the United Nations, has resources to help you advocate on and connect to issues of local and global importances.

 - For more information, write the Rev. Liberato C. Bautista

 - Or click here to send him an email.

 We seek to improve the lives of people throughout the world because Christ calls us to love our neighbors.
 It is an extension of what John Wesley, founder of the Methodist movement said, “The world is my parish.”
 Our ministry at the UN gives us the space to do that on the international stage.